 Housing for graduate students is available.
 Information about the types of graduate housing Canisius offers is available at the Student Life and Housing website

 The Student Health Center, located on the tunnel level of Frisch Hall, Room 001 (phone: 716-888-2610), provides service to graduate students Monday through Friday during the academic year.
 The specific clinic hours are circulated on campus at the beginning of each semester.
 The clinic is staffed by physicians, nurse practitioners/physician assistants and registered nurses.
 Graduate students needing more complex medical care and treatment are referred off-campus.
 For more information, please visit the Student Health Center website.

 Canisius College students should have health insurance to prevent the financial burdens associated with an illness or injury.
 Students who do not have health insurance are encouraged to consider purchasing the sickness and accident plan offered by the college.
 International students are required to purchase the college’s health insurance.
-Information about plan benefits, eligibility, cost and enrollment periods is available at the Student Services website
+Information about plan benefits, eligibility, cost and enrollment periods is available at the Student Health website

 All students must carry proof of their health insurance coverage while on campus.
 Most health insurance companies issue a health insurance card for that purpose.
 To prevent confusion, it is also recommended that all students know how their health insurance program is administered if a need for health care arises while they are at school.

 New York State law requires all students taking six or more credits, attending any classes on campus, and born on or after January 1, 1957 to provide proof of immunity against measles, mumps and rubella to the Student Health Center prior to class attendance.
 Students must submit proof of two doses of measles (rubeola) vaccine, one dose of rubella (German measles) vaccine and one dose of mumps vaccine, given on or after their first birthday and after 1967.